 A winter city break in Europe is the perfect way to escape the winter blues.
-Sure, it’s still cold in places, freezing in fact.
-But I’ve come to realise that winter can be a truly magical time of year.
-In this article, I’ll be listing 16 of the best European winter city breaks that I guarantee will have you falling in love with winter like never before.
+In this article, I’ll be listing 16 of my favourite European winter city breaks that I promise will have you falling in love with winter like never before.

 Until a few years ago, you would never hear me say anything nice about winter.
 Winter and I were not on good terms.
 Winter was cruel and harsh and unforgivable.
 It was only when I travelled full time that I began to appreciate the beauty of all the seasons.

 Of course, we all love warm weather and tropical beach holidays.
-But what about glorious snow-capped mountains, frozen lakes fit for ice-skating, Christmas markets with twinkling lights and mulled wine, or clear, crisp skies adorned with stars.
+But what about glorious snow-capped mountains, frozen lakes, Christmas markets with twinkling lights and mulled wine, or clear, crisp skies adorned with stars?
 That’s just a taster of what you can look forward to when spending the winter in Europe.

-If you’re still not entirely sold on the idea of a cold winter city break, do not worry.
-There are some incredible destinations in Europe that remain warm throughout the year.
-With this in mind, I’ll also be listing some winter sun destinations in Europe further down the article.
+If you’re still not entirely sold on the idea of a cold winter city break in Europe, do not worry.
+There are some incredible destinations that remain warm throughout the year.
+I’ll also be listing some of the best European destinations to get some winter sun further down the article.

 But with all that out of the way, let’s get to it.
 Here are 16 of the best winter city breaks in Europe.

 Europe in Winter is truly magical, so you’ll find it difficult not to have an incredible time.
 However, the tips and tricks below can help you make the very best of your winter getaway.